105 – Queen’s University

 - Geological Engineering

-- Mathematics & Engineering
+- Mathematics and Engineering

-You will work on open-ended engineering projects in small groups and learn basic science and engineering designs, as well as communication and team skills.
+Students will work on open-ended engineering projects in small groups and learn basic science and engineering designs, as well as communication and team skills.

 Bachelor of Applied Science Program – Direct Entry to Electrical and Computer Engineering (Program Code QEC)

-The direct entry option to Electrical and Computer Engineering (ECE) allows students who have already identified ECE as their choice of discipline the opportunity to begin studying ECE specific courses and content in first year.
+The direct entry option to Electrical and Computer Engineering (ECE) allows students who have already identified ECE as their choice of discipline the opportunity to begin studying ECE-specific courses and content in first year.

 The ECE Innovation Stream focuses on developing entrepreneurial skills, alongside the in-depth, world-class technical education offered by the Queen’s Engineering program.
 Students will participate in team-based learning that focuses on product development and prototype demonstration.

 Through an innovative, research-focused curriculum, the Nursing Science program provides students with a strong background in basic and behavioural sciences.
 As graduates, students are prepared to become skilled practitioners or to use their nursing degree as a foundation for graduate study or other careers.

 Queen’s University offers a range of Online Studies options, including a number of online degree programs.